 One of the most stressful aspects of your job is finding good people to fill available positions in your company if you are a manager.
-Whether you work in a small business or for a large corporation, hiring new personnel can be a hard process to manage.
-There are many things to consider when you are reviewing resumes and arranging interviews, but if you attention to some key factors, you will typically find a successful match for your needs.
+Whether you work in a small business or for a large corporation, hiring new personnel can be a complicated process to manage.
+There are many things to consider when you are reviewing resumes and arranging interviews, but if your attention to some key factors, you will typically find a successful match for your needs.

 Once you have interviewed all of the applicants you are considering, you will have to make the hard choice of who to hire.
 Keeping in mind the requirements of the position, you can usually figure out the best person for the job after conducting a focused second interview session.

 You can put in ads in local newspapers and make postings on Internet job sites.
-Be sure to word your ad in such a way that it adequately describes essential skills needed for the job.
+Be sure to word your ad in such a way that it adequately describes the essential skills needed for the job.

 Be interviewed can be very stressful for both the interviewer and interviewee.
 If you begin the interview with a series of tough questions, he or she may become frazzled and not be able to give you answers that illustrate his or her actual abilities.

 After you have narrowed your applicant field, you will have to start arranging interviews.
-Scheduling can be a nightmare if you are already extremely busy with your job; you should set aside a few days to conduct your interviews.
+Scheduling can be a nightmare if you are already extremely busy with your job; you should set aside a few days to conduct your meetings.

 You should tailor your interview to the requirements of the job.
 You can usually tell a lot about people from how they conduct themselves during an interview.